Stelara

 In the treatment of ulcerative colitis, Stelara (given by infusion) was compared with placebo in 2 main studies.
 The first study involved 961 patients with moderately to severely active disease.
 The main measure of effectiveness was the number of patients whose symptoms were gone or almost gone 8 weeks after the infusion.
 Symptoms were gone or almost gone in 16% of patients who received Stelara compared with 5% of patients receiving placebo.

-In the second study, a total of 523 patients from the first study whose symptoms had improved with Stelara went on to receive the medicine (injected under the skin) every 8 or 12 weeks, or placebo.
-After 44 weeks of starting treatment by injection under the skin, symptoms of ulcerative colitis were gone or almost gone in 44% of patients on Stelara every 8 weeks and 38% of patients on Stelara every 12 weeks, compared with 24% of patients on placebo.
+In the second study, a total of 523 patients from the first study whose symptoms had improved with Stelara went on to receive the medicine (injected under the skin), given either every 8 or 12 weeks, or placebo.
+After 44 weeks of starting treatment, symptoms of ulcerative colitis were gone or almost gone in 44% of patients given Stelara every 8 weeks and 38% of patients given Stelara every 12 weeks, compared with 24% of patients given placebo.

 The European Medicines Agency decided that Stelara’s benefits are greater than its risks and it can be authorised for use in the EU.